0x65786F746963/CTFs/TryHackMe Chrome/Chrome.md

         cursor.close()
         conn.close()
 ```
  Note I had to modify mine to use "from Crypto.Cipher import AES" instead as I had issues with Cryptodome.
-Before we run the script we also need to change action_url to origin_url.
+Before we run the script we also need to change action_url to origin_url in the script.
 The reason for this is that if we take 'Login State' and view it in an online SQLite Viewer we can see that it uses origin_url as the column

  ![image](https://github.com/user-attachments/assets/cbf98007-90c4-4bb6-a3f0-d7a4e50bbd28)

- By doing this alone we get 2 of ur answers as well.
-Now we can decrypt and get our passwords as shown below:
+ By viewing just Local state alone in SQlite online we get 2 of ur answers as well.
+Now we can run the script, decrypt and get our passwords as shown below:

  ![Screenshot 2025-02-08 185113](https://github.com/user-attachments/assets/9026cf3e-6157-4af8-a4dc-841d15ec8e8e)